GBAF Logo

 By Yurii Kovalenko

-KYIV, May 26 (Reuters) - Conflict-weary Kyiv residents are shrugging off Moscow's threat of a wave of heavy strikes against the Ukrainian capital as nothing new after years of war, displaying a defiant confidence in carrying on.
+KYIV, May 26 (Reuters) - Kyiv residents and foreign embassies are shrugging off Moscow's threat of a wave of heavy strikes on the Ukrainian capital as nothing new after years of war, displaying a defiant confidence in carrying on with their lives.

-But despite one of the war's heaviest bombardments of Kyiv two days ago, residents interviewed by Reuters stayed determined.
+But despite one of the war's heaviest bombardments of the capital two days ago, residents interviewed by Reuters voiced their determination.

-"I think that those threats are manipulation: more aimed at sowing panic among the public," Oleksandr Korzh, a former serviceman, 43, told Reuters in Kyiv.
+"I think that those threats are manipulation more aimed at sowing panic among the public," Oleksandr Korzh, a former serviceman, 43, said.

 "I will stay in Ukraine, and I will stay in Kyiv."